raspberrypi/documentation/faqs/README.md

 ### Will it run the Windows 8 Arm edition?

-No. Most models of Raspberry Pi lack the minimum memory and CPU requirements to support Winodws 8 Arm edition.
+No. Most models of Raspberry Pi lack the minimum memory and CPU requirements to support Windows 8 Arm edition.
 The Raspberry Pi also lacks the appropriate axis sensors, and there are many other limiting factors which mean that running Windows 8 Arm edition is not possible.

 ### Will it run Android or Android Things?